Exhibits

 THE DEE DENTON GALLERY AT LAKEWOOD CENTER

-The Lakewood Center Dee Denton Gallery exhibits the work of professional two-dimensional artists, and varies from solo and duo exhibitions to group shows.
+The Lakewood Center Dee Denton Gallery is the longest running non-profit gallery in Lake Oswego.
+The gallery exhibits the work of professional two-dimensional artists, and varies from solo and duo exhibitions to group shows.
 Look for exhibits with challenging themes, complex pairings and mediums that celebrate the visual arts!

 Location: Main entrance of the Lakewood Center for the Arts.